Stuffed Italian Meatloaf

 This baked Italian meatloaf recipe is just like grandma’s, but with lots of melty mozzarella, spinach and salty prosciutto.
 Made fresh or frozen for later, this stuffed meatloaf is a comforting dinner for the whole family!

-Why You’ll Love This Italian Meatloaf Recipe
+Why I Love This Italian Meatloaf Recipe

 • Wholesome: It’s packed with ground beef and Italian sausage (ground pork), prosciutto, fresh veggies and lots of cheese for a hearty meal.
 No one is leaving the table hungry!